Seiberg–Witten invariants

 In mathematics, and especially gauge theory, Seiberg–Witten invariants are invariants of compact smooth oriented 4-manifolds introduced by Witten (1994), using the Seiberg–Witten theory studied by Seiberg & Witten (1994a, 1994b) during their investigations of Seiberg–Witten gauge theory.

 Seiberg–Witten invariants are similar to Donaldson invariants and can be used to prove similar (but sometimes slightly stronger) results about smooth 4-manifolds.
-They are technically much easier to work with than Donaldson invariants; for example, the moduli spaces of solutions of the Seiberg–Witten equations tends to be compact, so one avoids the hard problems involved in compactifying the moduli spaces in Donaldson theory.
+They are technically much easier to work with than Donaldson invariants; for example, the Seiberg–Witten moduli space of solutions of the Seiberg–Witten equations up to gauge tends to be compact, so one avoids the hard problems involved in compactifying the Yang–Mills moduli space of solutions of the Yang–Mills equations up to gauge in Donaldson theory.